 - No storage pockets

-For dog walks, hikes, and picnics in Taylor Canyon, Colorado, we filled up the Coleman Sportflex Soft Cooler Backpack ($60) with carbonated water, cheese, sausage, and veggies.
+For dog walks, hikes, and picnics, we filled up the Coleman Sportflex Soft Cooler Backpack ($65) with carbonated water, cheese, sausage, and veggies.
 This pack has a refreshing number of pockets — including a side carry for a 20-ounce water bottle and a large mesh front pocket.
 There’s also a roomy zippered side pocket with another interior mesh hammock.